AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/redux-usingActions.md

     ```javascript
     import { connect } from 'react-redux'
     import Home from '../components/Home'
-    // import bindActionCreators tool to be able to use it
-    import { bindActionCreators } from 'redux'
     import { addCar, removeCar } from './actions'

     //...code removed for simplicity...